Skip to content

 Virtually all marketing today is centered around the consumer.
 To develop effective marketing strategies, it is therefore vital that marketing managers understand consumer behavior.
 In this managerially focused course, we examine the whole customer experience journey from initial need to post-purchase satisfaction.
 We gain practical insights into the minds of today’s consumers by reviewing and applying research findings from the broad and interdisciplinary field of consumer behavior.
 We learn about topics such as motivation, persuasion, and decision-making to identify lessons that are relevant in various business contexts and applicable to modern business challenges.

-MNGT 601: Human Resource Management
+MNGT 601: Managing Human Capital

 A study of techniques designed to maximize human potential both individually and in teams.
 Particular emphasis will be placed on the application of established methods to students’ careers.